alphagov/government-service-design-manual/guides-and-toolkits/users-of-your-service/understandinguserneeds.md

 ##Why we do this
 > 1. Start with needs (user needs not government needs)

 The first of the [GDS Design Principles](https://www.gov.uk/designprinciples "GDS Design Principles") is about user needs.
 It underpins everything.
-By concentrating on meeting true user needs, you will create a digital product or service that works effectively for the people who are using it.
+By concentrating on meeting true user needs, you will create a digital service that works effectively for the people who are using it.
 It’s that simple!

 ##Further reading
 [What was the evidence?
 Users’ information needs and analytics](http://digital.cabinetoffice.gov.uk/2011/05/23/what-was-the-evidence-users-information-needs-and-analytics/ "What was the evidence?
 Users’ information needs and analytics")